Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-The CMS apparatus~\cite{CMS:2008xjf} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, muons, photons, and hadrons~\cite{CMS:2021EG,Sirunyan:2018fpa,CMS:2014pgm}.
-A global reconstruction ``particle-flow'' algorithm~\cite{CMS:2017yfk} combines the information provided by the all-silicon inner tracker and by the crystal electromagnetic, and the brass and scintillator hadron calorimeters, operating inside a 3.8\unit{T} superconducting solenoid, with data from gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid, to build \PGt leptons, jets, and missing \pt~\cite{CMS:2018jrd,CMS:2016lmd,CMS:2019ctu}.
-Forward hadron (HF) calorimeters~\cite{CMS:2019hpr}, made of steel and quartz-fibers, extend the $\eta$ coverage ($3.0<\abs{\eta}< 5.2$) provided by the barrel and endcap detectors.
-The HF calorimeters are segmented to form $0.175{\times}0.175$ ``towers'' ($\Delta\eta{\times}\Delta\phi$, with $\phi$ being the azimuthal angle).
-Events are filtered using a two-tiered trigger system.
+The CMS apparatus~\cite{CMS:2008xjf} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, photons, muons, \PGt leptons, jets, and missing \pt~\cite{CMS:2021EG,Sirunyan:2018fpa,CMS:2014pgm}.
+A global reconstruction ``particle-flow'' algorithm~\cite{CMS:2017yfk} combines the information provided by the all-silicon inner tracker, the crystal electromagnetic calorimeter, and the brass and scintillator hadron calorimeter, operating inside a 3.8\unit{T} superconducting solenoid, with that from gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid, to build \PGt lepton candidates and jets, and to measure the missing \pt~\cite{CMS:2018jrd,CMS:2016lmd,CMS:2019ctu}.
+Forward hadron (HF) calorimeters~\cite{CMS:2019hpr}, made of steel and quartz-fibers, extend the $\abs{\eta}$ coverage from 3.0, provided by the barrel and endcap detectors, to 5.2.
+The HF calorimeters are segmented to form $\Delta\eta{\times}\Delta\phi$ ``towers'' of width $0.175{\times}0.175$, with $\phi$ being the azimuthal angle.
+Events are selected online using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger~\cite{CMS:2016ngn}, consists of a farm of processors running a version of the full event reconstruction software.

 The UPCs producing two final-state \PGt leptons are uniquely characterized by low track multiplicity and the presence of very forward (i.e., high $\abs{\eta}$) lead ions that are either scattered or dissociated in a direction so close to the beam as to be undetectable.
-Therefore, we select high-purity UPC events~\cite{CMS:2018erd} by requiring in real time the presence of a single muon with no explicit \pt threshold requirement and at least one pixel detector track, as well as by setting an upper limit on the event activity in the HF~\cite{CMS:2020cmk}.
-To further suppress background processes, such as hadronic \PbPb collisions, it is required offline that the leading-energy tower measured by the HF is below 4\GeV.
+Therefore, we select high-purity UPC events~\cite{CMS:2018erd} by requiring in real time the presence of a single muon with no explicit \pt threshold requirement, at least one pixel detector track, and low event activity in the HF~\cite{CMS:2020cmk}.
+To further suppress background processes, such as hadronic \PbPb collisions, it is required offline that the maximum energy measured in an HF tower is below 4\GeV.